tetratelabs/istio-distro.io/content/overview/_index.en.md

 type : "docs"
 ---

 An integration, and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.
-The enterprises require ability to control istio versioning, support multiple versions of istio, ability to easily move between the versions, integration with cloud providers certification systems and centralized config management and validation.
+The enterprises require ability to control Istio versioning, support multiple versions of istio, ability to easily move between the versions, integration with cloud providers certification systems and centralized config management and validation.

 The GetIsio CLI tool supports these enterprise level requirements via: